alexisP/alexisp.github.io/_posts/2022-12-14-aks-prometheus-grafana.md

 Azure Monitor managed service for Prometheus is coming as a new feature in the Azure Monitor ecosystem and is interegrated in the Azure Monitor Metrics platform.
 It can be used to collect data from:
 * AKS clusters through the automatic deployment of a special version of the Azure Monitor Agent (AMA)
-* Any Kubernetes cluster with a Prometheus instance using the remote write feature
+* Any Kubernetes cluster with a self-managed Prometheus into the managed service using the remote write feature from Prometheus

 In this article, we will focus on the first option: integration of Prometheus and Grafana for an AKS cluster.